 This Mouse IL1R2 overexpression lysate was created in HEK293 Cells and intented for use as a Western blot (WB) positive control.
-Purification of IL1R2 protein (Cat: 51090-M08H) from the overexpression lysate was verified.
+Purification of IL1R2 protein (Cat: 51090-M02H) from the overexpression lysate was verified.

-The recombinant mouse IL1R2 comprises 353 amino acids and has a predicted molecular mass of 39.6 kDa.
-The apparent molecular mass of the protein is approximately 56 kDa in SDS-PAGE under reducing conditions due to glycosylation.
+The recombinant mouse IL1R2 /Fc is a disulfide-linked homodimer.
+The reduced monomer comprises 583 amino acids and has a predicted molecular mass of 65.1 kDa.
+The apparent molecular mass of the protein is approximately 91 kDa in SDS-PAGE under reducing conditions due to glycosylation.

 Cell lysate was prepared by homogenization of the over-expressed cells in ice-cold modified RIPA Lysis Buffer with cocktail of protease inhibitors (Sigma).
 Cell debris was removed by centrifugation.
 Protein concentration was determined by Bradford assay (Bio-Rad protein assay, Microplate Standard assay).
 The cell lysate was boiled for 5 min in 1 x SDS loading buffer (50 mM Tris-HCl pH 6.8, 12.5% glycerol, 1% sodium dodecylsulfate, 0.01% bromophenol blue) containing 5% b-mercaptoethanol, and lyophilized.